dgoodine/Slogger/README.md

 ### Generators
 You can supply your own closure for outputting a log entry in any format.
 The default uses the ubiquitous log4j pattern

-	- [10/25/2015, 15:33:57 EDT] SloggerTests.swift:117 callIt [] Severe: Message...
+	- [10/25/2015, 15:33:57.435 EDT] SloggerTests.swift:117 callIt [] Severe: Message...

 But you could easily output custom JSON, XML, or whatever you want.
 These generators are configurable per logging destination.

 ### Details
 You can configure what details you want to see in the logs by providing an array of enum values for each detail supported.
-Generators will
+This makes it easy to customize your output format.

 ### Configurable Decorators
 You can supply a decorator that will further adjust the format of the generator output.
 These are configured on a per-destination.